AgnostiqHQ/covalent/README.md

 **For Researchers:** Covalent empowers researchers to directly tap into advanced computing resources from their laptops or Jupyter notebooks.
 Whether the need is for cloud platforms or HPC systems like SLURM, PBS, or LSF, [Covalent plugins](https://docs.covalent.xyz/docs/plugin) offers instant connectivity and unparalleled ease of use.

-Check out the [quick start guide](https://docs.covalent.xyz/docs/get-started/quick-start/) to get started
+Check out the [quick start guide](https://docs.covalent.xyz/docs/get-started/quick-start/) to get started.

 https://github.com/AgnostiqHQ/covalent/assets/116076079/87268cc8-4d53-4053-b739-1d03f2eafa7c